HpropHeap Predicates

 characterizes a heap that satisfies H for some x.
 The variable x has

-type A, for some arbitrary type A.
+type A, for some arbitrary A.

 The notation \∃ x, H stands for hexists (fun x ⇒ H).
 The